Russia unleashes first missile wave on Kyiv in weeks

 “From our perspective, we are confident we will get this done.
 We will get this aid to Ukraine,” Sullivan told a joint news conference on Wednesday after meeting Ukrainian presidential chief of staff Andriy Yermak, without giving a timeline.

+“Such terror continues every day and night.
+It is possible to put an end to it through global unity,” Zelenskyy said on Thursday, calling on the West to send Ukraine more air defence systems.

+“This protection is required in Ukraine now.
+From Kyiv to Kharkiv, Sumy to Kherson, and Odesa to the Donetsk region.
+This is entirely possible if our partners demonstrate sufficient political will,” Zelenskyy added.

-Also on Wednesday, a new round of aerial bombardments left civilians dead both in Ukraine and Russia.
+On Wednesday, a new round of aerial bombardments left civilians dead both in Ukraine and Russia.

-“Five people were killed by a Russia missile in Kharkiv today,” Ukrainian President Volodymyr Zelenskyy said in his evening video address.
+“Five people were killed by a Russian missile in Kharkiv today,” Zelenskyy said in his evening video address.

-Another nine were wounded and five more were unaccounted for as search and rescue operations continued into the night, local officials said.
+Another nine were wounded and five more were unaccounted for as search-and-rescue operations continued into the night, local officials said.

 Directly across the border from Kharkiv, the governor of Russia’s Belgorod region said multiple attacks had killed three people.